mwhorse46/phanbox/README.md

 - `vagrant ssh`
 - `sudo service app-node restart` - will restart the node.js app
-- `sudo service app-nodestop` - will stop the node.js app (for example, you want to run it manually instead)
+- `sudo service app-node stop` - will stop the node.js app (for example, you want to run it manually instead)
 - `sudo service app-node start` - will start the sevice again
 - service logs may be found at `/var/log/app-node.log`